 Homeschooling is a grand adventure, giving you the flexibility to build lasting memories with each of your children.
 And that adventure always starts with the question, “How do I find the best curriculum for my child?”

-Many publishers and online classes can give you a preview of their classes!
+Many publishers and online classes can give you a preview of their classes.
 Preview these classes and see if they give details for Biblical Principles.
-Also, if you have a given publisher you like, their website oftentimes gives more details into their beliefs and how they are presented in the coursework.
-Note that there may be times where you don’t agree with everything, but those are times that you can use as learning experiences for your kids.
+Also, if there’s a certain publisher you like, their website oftentimes gives more details into their beliefs and how they are presented in the coursework.
+Note that there may be times when you don’t agree with everything, but those are times that you can use as learning experiences for your kids.

 Many homeschooling families choose a more eclectic curriculum.
 They don’t limit the curriculum by just choosing a boxed set.
 Instead, many families try focusing on the skill set of their child and choose various elements from different curricula to build their skills.
-You don’t want the curriculum to be too difficult so it discourages learning, but you do want it challenging enough that they build critical thinking skills along the way.
+You don’t want the curriculum to be so difficult that it discourages learning, but you do want it challenging enough that they build critical-thinking skills along the way.

 Now that you have some Christian curriculum options, view those options through the lens of your child’s learning style.
 If they are a visual learner, make sure the curriculum offers pictures and graphs throughout so that they can see the concepts presented.
 Or if they are a kinesthetic learner, try finding a curriculum that offers hands-on projects to keep them engaged.
 And if you are not sure what your child’s learning style is, click here!
 Bridgeway offers a Learning Style and Personality Style Assessment for the whole family!

 When all is said and done, make your education focus on God.